shlomif/pydistman/README.rst

 -------

-The sum_walker PyPI distribution allows one to iterate over increasing sums of a certain number (e.g: 2 or 3) of elements out of a stream of increasing integers.
+The sum_walker PyPI distribution allows one to iterate over increasing sums of a certain count (e.g: 2 or 3) of elements out of a stream of increasing integers.

+This repository also serves as a test bed for an experimental distribution generator for python, inspired by Perl 5's `Dist::Zilla <http://dzil.org/>` , which is “Maximum Overkill” and "don't repeat yourself".
+Currently, there is still a lot of way for this vision to materialise, but you can see the work-in-progress at `wrapper.py <./python-sum_walker/wrapper.py>` .

 INSTALLATION
 ------------